Private Number (1936 film): Plot

 Ellen Neal is a 17-year-old girl looking for a job as a servant when she arrives at the home of the wealthy Winfield family.
 There, she meets servant Gracie who sets up an interview between her and the family's butler, Thomas Wroxton.
 Wroxton rules the household staff like a tyrant, demanding a large cut of their weekly wages as his "commission".
 Despite Ellen having no experience, he finds her attractive, so he agrees to give her a month's trial of work and tells her she must report to him only.
 She leaves, uncomfortable, but Gracie convinces her to stay.
 Ellen then meets Mrs. Winfield and charms her so much that she is asked to become her personal maid.

 The Winfield's son, Richard returns home from college and meets Ellen at a party.
 He has no clue that she is a servant.
 Later, Gracie and her boyfriend Smiley take Ellen on a double date, setting her up with a blind date.
 A riot breaks out after an argument arises amongst the men.
 Ellen flees and meets Coakley, a man she had just met before the date, who is willing to give her a ride home.
 He takes her to his place, but both are arrested after the police raid the house due to a notice made about illegal gambling occurring.
-Wraxton bails her out of jail.
+Wroxton bails her out of jail.

 On a family trip to Maine, Ellen finds out that Richard is set to marry another woman.
 Despite this, Richard tells her that she is his only romantic interest and that he doesn't care that she is a servant.
 He suggests they marry, but she thinks it would be a mistake.
 Later, Wroxton asks Ellen to marry him, admitting he watches every move she makes.
 She rejects him and he catches on to her relationship with Richard.
 A fellow servant tells him that she knows Ellen is pregnant and has secretly married Richard.
 A vengeful Wroxton immediately tells the Winfields about the pregnancy.
 Mr. Winfield wants to terminate her employment, but Mrs. Winfield expresses how much she likes Ellen.
 They want more information from Ellen, but Gracie arrives and blurts out that Ellen and Richard are married.
-They all start to argue and Wroxton informs them about Ellen’s arrest.
+They all start to argue and Wroxton informs them about Ellen's arrest.
 Frustrated, Ellen storms out without taking any money offered from the family and confirms that she is pregnant.
 When Richard finds out that Ellen has left, he searches for her while Wroxton and Mr. Winfield agree to ignore any possible mail that might come from her in the future.